AnthYou/TechnicalTests/12p5/README.md

 end
 ```

+You can find all the needed files in this repo.

 ## Next steps
 Make the tests pass, draw the routes, add controller actions with needed specs and add views.
 You can use Bootstrap for styling, but feel free to create your own css classes!